 Bounty Program

-This page is intended for security researchers.
+This program is intended only for security researchers and participants in the bounty program.
 For general information about security at Glia Technologies, please see our main website.

 Program Rules

-• You must be the first person to report the issue to us.
-We will review duplicate bugs to see if they provide additional information, but otherwise only reward the first reporter.
+• Reward Eligibility: Submissions must be original and previously unreported.
+Duplicate reports will not be eligible for a reward.
+We will review duplicate bugs to see if they provide additional information, but will otherwise only reward the first reporter.

 Bug Bounty Rewards

-The following guidelines give you an idea of what we usually pay out for different classes of bugs.
-Low-quality reports may be rewarded below these tiers, so please make sure that there is enough information for us to be able to reproduce your issue.
-Step-by-step instructions including how to reproduce are preferred.
+The following guidelines give you an idea of what we may pay out for different classes of bugs.
+Low-quality reports may be excluded entirely or rewarded below these tiers, so please make sure that there is a valid attack scenario with enough information for us to be able to reproduce your issue to qualify for a reward - we consider this to be a critical element of vulnerability research.
 Screenshots and videos are also helpful, but please make sure to not make these public before submitting them to follow our program’s rules.

 There is no maximum reward - particularly creative or severe bugs will be rewarded accordingly.
 Depending on the severity of the bug, and the quality of your report, we may pay a lower-tier bug out at a higher level.